 Similarly, when you’re getting ready for a convo about money, your first job isn’t to talk about money (you’ll get there – don’t worry).
 Your first job is to look at yourself: what do you think?
 What are you like?
 How do you feel about your relationship to money, your money, and to having the conversation?

-SELF-HONESTY TO FIGHT THE SHAME OGRE & SILENCE SPIRAL
+SELF-HONESTY FIGHTS SHAME OGRES & SILENCE SPIRALS

-Before you start: one really important thing in doing the self-assessment is to be honest — That includes being honest about privileges that you have, the nature of your current situation, and your expectations about money you’ll need or get in the future.
+One really important thing in doing the self-assessment is to be honest — That includes being honest about privileges that you have, the nature of your current situation, and your expectations about money you’ll need or get in the future.

 When we don’t self-assess honestly, we struggle to share honestly and don’t own up to our full experiences, which makes our trust bonds and shared plans less strong.
 The best thing you can do is to just describe, be honest, and try to share as best you can with the people you’re having the conversation with.
 Everyone appreciates that, especially because…